-Sea kayaking is a popular way to experience the wilderness of Glacier Bay.
-Kayak trips can originate from Bartlett Cove, or the daily tour boat can transport kayakers via the camper drop-off service.
-Making reservations for a rental kayak and the daily tour boat is recommended well in advance.
-If you prefer, guided day and overnight kayak trips are available.
+Sea kayaking is an incredible way to experience the vast wilderness and solitude of Glacier Bay.
+Kayak trips can originate from Bartlett Cove, or kayakers can use the camper drop-off service to begin a trip further upbay, closer to the park's iconic tidewater glaciers.
+Making reservations in advance for kayak rentals and drop-off services is recommended.
+Guided day trips and overnight kayak trips are also available.

 Kayak Rentals and Guided Day Kayaking

-Guided Kayak Trips
+Guided Overnight Kayak Trips